N1teshift/ittweb/docs/systems/scripts/archive/refactoring-proposal.md

 # Scripts Refactoring Guide

-This document covers the refactoring proposal and comparison for the scripts directory, analyzing code duplication and proposing a modular approach with shared utilities.
+This document covers the refactoring proposal and comparison for the scripts directory, analyzing code duplication and proposing a modular approach with shared utilities. _Legacy references to `scripts/icons/*` reflect an earlier layout; the current code lives in `scripts/data/`.*

 ## Table of Contents